MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. From the **Table Name** dropdown menu, search for and select **Expense Reports**.

+1. Collapse the **When a row is added, modified or deleted** pane with the double arrows.

 1. Select the **Start and wait for an approval** action.

    Notice that the **Approval Type** parameter is missing.